sarahwalther/project_one/readme.md

 	$ git clone git@github.com:sarahmcalear/project_one.git
 	$ cd project_one

+To run this App, a LinkedIn API key is required.
+[Click here](https://thechamplord.wordpress.com/2014/01/26/getting-linkedin-api-key/) to learn how to get the API key

 Now install the required Gems and boot up your Redis server and start you app in separate Terminal windows